 6. Context is key

 When designing, you need to take into account the user’s context.
 Location is a commonly understood contextual factor—are you designing for someone on the go or for someone sitting at a desk?
-But there are other things to consider, including the time available with the user, her emotional state, the device she is using, the people who influence her, and more.
+But there are other things to consider, including the time available with the user, their emotional state, the device they are using, the people who influence them, and more.